cylon-v/hypo/README.md

 # ...
 ```

-Hypo resolves components with different life cycle strategies independently.
+Hypo resolves components with different lifetime strategies independently.
-In other words you can inject a dependency with less lifespan than acceptor type.
+In other words you can inject a dependency with less lifetime than acceptor type.
 I.e.:

 ```ruby
 class A; end